Becoming a Patient in California

 Get a written recommendation from your doctor.
 Here is a sample doctor's recommendation and here is the form used by San Francisco Department of Health Services.
 It's best to work with your primary care physician, but if they are unwilling or you don't have one, you can find a list of doctors familiar with medical cannabis at http://canorml.org.
 Under California's law, your doctor cannot be punished simply for having recommended medical cannabis.

-Your medical information is confidential and protected under HIPPA.
+Your medical information is confidential and protected under HIPAA.
 The medical cannabis ID cards do not show your name, address, or other sensitive information, though they do have a photo.
 Police and government agents can verify the legitimacy of the card.

 Jails and other penal institutions do not necessarily have to accommodate your medical use of cannabis.